1 DEFINITIONS AND INTERPRETATION

-6.4 No player shall play for more than one Club in the Cup Competition in any one Season.
+6.4 No Registered Player shall play for more than one Club in the Competition in any one Season.

-6.5 Each Club shall play its full available strength in and during all Cup Competition matches, unless some satisfactory reason is given.
-The Board will from time to time issue a policy as to what constitutes ‘full available strength’.
+6.5 Each Club shall play its full available strength in and during all Competition Matches, unless some satisfactory reason is given.
+The Management Committee may from time to time issue a policy as to what constitutes ‘full available strength’.
 In the event of the explanation not being deemed satisfactory the Management Committee shall have power to impose such penalties as they shall think fit.
 The provisions governing disciplinary matters in relation to the Competition are contained in Rule 24.

-7.2 Each Club shall (via the online reporting system provided for this purpose) submit a copy of its Team Sheet together with the result of the Match to The League within 48 (forty-eight) hours of the conclusion of the match.
+7.2 Each Club shall (via the online reporting system provided for this purpose) submit a copy of its Team Sheet together with the result of the Competition Match to The League within 48 (forty-eight) hours of the conclusion of the Competition Match.

-8.1 At least 60 (sixty) minutes before the advertised time of kick-off of a match the Captain and either:
+8.1 At least 60 (sixty) minutes before the advertised time of kick-off of a Competition Match either:

-8.1.1 the person in charge of the team on the day (i.e. the Manager or Assistant Manager); or
+8.1.2 the person in charge of the team on the day (i.e. the manager or assistant manager); or

 shall attend a briefing with the referee.

-9.1 Should any nominated player or substitute sustain an injury or become otherwise incapacitated after the submission of the team sheet to the Referee and before the kick- off, he may be replaced, the Referee shall be informed.
-Should there be any other extenuating circumstances which require a nominated player or substitute to be replaced during the aforementioned period, the Referee shall allow such replacement and report the full circumstances to The League.
+1.1 Should any nominated Player or substitute sustain an injury or become otherwise incapacitated after the submission of the Team Sheet to the referee and before the kick- off, he may be replaced and the referee shall be informed.
+Should there be any other extenuating circumstances which require a nominated Player or substitute to be replaced during the aforementioned period, the referee shall allow such replacement and report the full circumstances to The League.
 The League shall then initiate any inquiries it may deem fit so as to satisfy itself as to the bona fide nature of the replacement.

-10.1 Subject to Rule 10.2 and Rule 10.3, in all Competition Matches, each Club is permitted to name up to seven substitutes of whom not more than three may take part in the match.
+10.1 Subject to Rule 10.2 and Rule 10.3, in all Competition Matches, each Club is permitted to name up to seven substitutes on the Team Sheet, of whom not more than three may take part in the Competition Match.

-10.2 Where the Final Tie goes to extra time (in accordance with the provisions of Rule 14.6), then each Club participating in that Final will be permitted to make an additional substitution from those remaining substitutes listed on the Team Sheet during extra time.
+10.2 Where either the Semi-Final or Final Tie goes to extra time (in accordance with the provisions of Rule 14.5), then each Club participating in that Competition Match will be permitted to make an additional substitution from those remaining substitutes listed on the Team Sheet during extra time.

-10.3 All substitutes must be nominated and included on the official Team Sheet handed to the Referee prior to the match.
+10.4 All substitutes must be nominated and included on the Team Sheet handed to the referee prior to the Competition Match.
 Not more than three substitutes of each Club may warm up or down at the same time on the perimeter of the pitch on which the match is being played.

-11.3 During the Close Season, each Club shall notify The League, in writing, details of its ‘home’ and ‘away’ colours (shirts, shorts and socks).
-The League shall inform all other Clubs, Referees and Assistant Referees of such details.
-The Home colours so registered by each Club shall be worn for all Home Matches during the next following Season and no changes either in the colours or combination of colours shall be permitted during the course of the Season.
+11.3 During the Close Season, each Club shall notify the League, in writing, details of its ‘home’ and ‘away’ kits (shirts, shorts and socks).
+The League shall inform all other Clubs, referees and assistant referees of such details.
+The ‘home kit’ so registered by each Club shall be worn for all home Competition Matches during the next following Season and no changes either in the kit or combination of kit shall be permitted during the course of the Season.

 11.5 When playing on neutral ground Clubs will determine either by agreement or the toss of a coin which of them should be deemed to be the Home Club.

-11.6 Upon receipt of the match official appointments it is the responsibility of both Home and Away Clubs to provide the Match Referee and their opponents with details of the colours of shirts, shorts and socks of both outfield players and goalkeeper to ensure that any issues can be addressed before the match date.
+11.6 Upon receipt of the match official appointments it is the responsibility of both Home and Visiting Clubs to provide the referee and their opponents with details of the colours of shirts, shorts and socks of both outfield Players and goalkeeper to ensure that any issues can be addressed before the Competition Match.

 11.8 ‘Shirt’ in the context of this Rule shall also include ‘Jersey’ where applicable.

-11.9 The colours of clothing worn by those individuals responsible for returning the ball to Players (if having gone out of play) must not clash with the colours of either of the competing Clubs.
+11.9 The colours of clothing worn by those individuals responsible for returning the ball to Players (if having gone out of play) must not clash with the kit of either of the competing Clubs.

-11.10.3 for matches covered by television, not being in contravention of any provision in the contract between The League and the television company, such provision to be notified to the Clubs by The League.
+11.10.3 for Competition Matches covered by television, not being in contravention of any provision in the contract between The League and the television company, such provision to be notified to the Clubs by The League.

-11.11 The shirts of all Players in matches played under the jurisdiction of The League shall include such sleeve badge(s) in such format as The League shall prescribe.
-There shall be no form of words, advertising, badge or other logo above or below the sleeve badge(s) except as permitted by The League.
+11.11 The shirts of all Players Competition Matches shall include such sleeve badge(s) in such format as the League shall prescribe.
+There shall be no form of words, advertising, badge or other logo above or below the sleeve badge(s) except as permitted by the League.

-12.1 Except with prior written consent of the Management Committee, giant screens or the like at a Club’s ground shall not be used to relay to spectators closed circuit pictures of the match at which they are present.
+12.1 Except with prior written consent of the Management Committee, giant screens or the like at a Club’s stadia shall not be used to relay to spectators closed circuit pictures of the Competition Match at which they are present.
 Any consent given under this Rule shall be subject to the following conditions:

-12.1.1 the screen shall be located so that it does not interfere with the match at which it is used or distract the Players and Match Officials;
+12.1.1 the screen shall be located so that it does not interfere with the Competition Match at which it is used or distract the Players and match officials;

-12.1.2 it shall be operated by a responsible person who is fully aware of the conditions covering its use; and
+12.1.2 the screen shall be operated by a responsible person who is fully aware of the conditions covering its use; and

 12.1.3 the screen may be used to show live action and, when the ball is not in play, action replays of positive incidents, decisions issued by goal line technology (in such format as the League may specify from time to time) and / or any other systems intended to aid the decision of match officials on the field of play.

 12.2 The screen shall not be used to show: